Towards Reliable Medical Image Segmentation by Modeling Evidential Calibrated Uncertainty: Experimental results

-\textbf{2) Comparison with uncertainty-based methods.} Finally, we compared our proposed method with other uncertainty estimation methods on this dataset.
-As shown in Figs.~\ref{F_4} (a), based on the ECE and UEO metrics, the performance of uncertainty-based methods gradually deteriorates with increasing levels of Gaussian noise, Gaussian blur, and random masking.
+Finally, we compared our proposed method with other uncertainty estimation methods on this dataset.
+As shown in Tab.~\ref{tab_brats2}, based on the ECE and UEO metrics, the performance of uncertainty-based methods gradually deteriorates with increasing levels of Gaussian noise, Gaussian blur, and random masking.
 However, methods integrated with DEviS exhibit slower degradation, especially for UNet, Attention-UNet, and nnFormer.
-Figs.~\ref{F_4} (c) provides a more intuitive comparison of the uncertainty estimation results for brain tumors among different methods.
+Fig.~\ref{F_livsbrats} \textbf{b} provides a more intuitive comparison of the uncertainty estimation results for brain tumors among different methods.
 It is observed that the integrated DEviS-based network architecture provides more reliable uncertainty estimation, manifested in robust segmentation results under both normal and degraded conditions.
 Additionally, it offers corresponding uncertainty estimations and provides more pronounced uncertainty estimations for pixels affected by noise or masking.
-Please refer to Appendix~\ref{appA5} Fig~\ref{A_F4} for more visual results.

-\subsection{DEviS ensures computationally efficient uncertainty estimation.}
+\subsection{DEviS ensures computationally efficient uncertainty estimation}